mokshverma-dev/diamond-price-prediction-linear-regression-and-random-forest-classification-model/README.md

 # Hi, I'm Moksh Verma! 👋

-# Data Analytics Project : "Linear Regression - Diamond Price Prediction"
+# Data Analytics Project : "Diamond Price Prediction - Linear Regression & Random Forest Classification"

-### ~ Linear Regression Model to Predict Diamond Price based on its features.
+### ~ Linear Regression & Random Forest Classification Model to Predict Diamond Price based on its features.

 # What is the Purpose of this Project?